hyperledger-archives/burrow/README.md

 - `websocket_endpoint` is the name of the endpoint that is used to establish a websocket connection.
 - `max_websocket_connections` is the maximum number of websocket connections that is allowed at the same time.
+- `read_buffer_size` is the size of the read buffer for each socket in bytes.
+- `read_buffer_size` is the size of the write buffer for each socket in bytes.

 ##### logging